Attach2Cloud

 Yes, absolutely!

-There is still a maximum size limit for an attached file that is the maximum allowed file size in OneDrive, SharePoint Online and Teams (currently set to 250 GB).
+Well, to be honest, even with Attach2Cloud, there is still a maximum size limit for a single attached file that is the maximum allowed file size in OneDrive, SharePoint Online and Teams (currently 250 GB).

-But regarding the email itself, there is no limit.
-With Attach2Cloud Outlook users can attach as many files as they want to their emails.
-The only rule is that a single Attached file cannot exceed 250 GB by itself.
+But regarding the email itself, there is no maximum size limit.
+With Attach2Cloud, MS Outlook users can attach as many files as they want to their emails.
+The only rule is that a single Attached file cannot exceed 250 GB.

-This is generally enough to cover all needs.
+This is generally more than enough to cover all needs!

 Question #5

-How can Attach2Cloud help Office 365 customers refocusing large file exchanges made through public cloud platforms to OneDrive?
+How can Attach2Cloud help MS 365 customers refocusing large file exchanges made through public cloud platforms (like WeTransfer) to OneDrive, SharePoint Online, or Teams?

-Thanks to Attach2Cloud, Office 365 customers can maximize their investment in Office 365, and regain control over the exchange of large files often performed through third-party platforms located outside the customer’s managed infrastructure like WeTransfer or other similar platforms.
+Thanks to Attach2Cloud, MS 365 customers can regain control over the exchanges of large files often performed through third-party platforms located outside the customer’s managed infrastructure like WeTransfer or other similar platforms.

-After all these years of restrictions in terms of Outlook maximum allowed email size, it is quite amusing to see our customers’ IT departments now encouraging using Outlook to exchange multi-GB large files!
+After all these years of restrictions in terms of MS Outlook maximum allowed email size, it is quite amusing to see our customers’ IT departments now encouraging using Outlook to exchange multi-GB files!

-This is a real revolution for all Outlook users!
+This is a real revolution for all MS Outlook users!

 Question #6

-Does Attach2Cloud impose a change in user habits?
+Does Attach2Cloud require users to change their habits?

-Once Attach2Cloud is installed, users continue attaching their files to their Outlook messages exactly as they usually do, using the Outlook paper clip button, dragging and dropping or copying and pasting files from Windows Explorer to their emails (or doing a right-click + “Send to Recipients” from Windows Explorer).
+Once Attach2Cloud installed, users continue attaching their files to their MS Outlook messages exactly as they usually do, using the MS Outlook paper clip button, drag and dropping, or copy and pasting files from Windows Explorer to their emails (or doing a right-click + “Send to Recipients” from Windows Explorer).

-When they press the Outlook “Send” button, their email is put in their Outlook Outbox, as usual.
-Attach2Cloud then uploads the attachments to OneDrive, SharePoint Online or Teams and replaces them with Modern Attachments (i.e., links) before the email is effectively sent.
+When they press the MS Outlook “Send” button, their email goes in their Outlook Outbox, as usual.
+Attach2Cloud then uploads the attachments to OneDrive, SharePoint Online or Teams and replaces them with Modern Attachments (i.e., links) before Outlook finally sends the email.

 An optional panel, The Attached File Control Center, can be displayed at the time users send their emails containing attached files, allowing them to choose the attached files to upload to the Cloud, as well as other options like target Cloud destinations on OneDrive, SharePoint Online or Teams, the type of sharing permissions and file elapsing dates.